AlexMercedCoder/tutorialblog/content/blog/2024/2024-08-acid-guarantees-and-apache-iceberg.md

 ## What are ACID Guarantees?

-ACID is an acronym that outlines the key guarantees a data system should provide—guarantees that are typically offered by most SQL-based databases and data warehouses.
+ACID is an acronym that outlines the key guarantees a data system should provide - guarantees that are typically offered by most SQL-based databases and data warehouses.
 These guarantees include:

 - **Atomicity**: This ensures that when a change is made, it either completes successfully or doesn't occur at all.
 This prevents partial changes, which can be difficult and time-consuming to resolve.
 If a change doesn't succeed, you can simply retry it without worry.